The following guest post policy was last updated on

 Prefer to remain anonymous?
 That’s okay too!

 Submit your article in plain text, no fancy fonts or formatting please.
 (HTML is okay.)
-You can include one or two “dofollow” links in your article, but the links must be relevant to your content and must not link to any suspicious, illegal, or offensive sites.
+You can include one or two “dofollow” links in your article, but the links must be relevant to your content and must not link to anything illegal, suspicious, or otherwise objectionable.

 Author Bio (optional)